 The sound I was born with

-Kondo Toshinori is a world-famous jazz trumpeter.
-The world of sounds from his hometown that he grew up hearing since childhood is spun out in words.
+Kondo Toshinori, a world-renowned jazz trumpeter, weaves the world of sounds from his hometown, which he grew up listening to, into words.
 The illustrations are by Western-style painter Chinai Kyosuke.
-Chinai has established his own unique painting style using acrylic paint on washi paper, and is known for his innovative expressions that transcend the boundaries between Japanese and Western painting.
-Chinai's dynamic and artistic pictures add color to Kondo's words of sound, creating a magnificent collaboration between sound and pictures that will resonate with children's hearts.
+Chinai has established a unique painting style using acrylic paint on Japanese paper, and is known for his innovative expressions that transcend the boundaries between Japanese and Western painting.
+Chinai's dynamic and artistic drawings add color to Kondo's words of sound, creating a magnificent competition between sound and art that will resonate with children's hearts.

-From the sound of a mother's heart beating in her womb, to the everyday sounds of the outside world, to the first cry of a baby, each sound weaves together the miracle of the birth of a life.
+From the heartbeat inside the mother's womb, to the everyday sounds of the outside world, to the baby's first cry, each sound weaves together the miracle of the birth of life.
 Through sound, you can experience the warmth of life, the joy of becoming a parent, and the excitement of a new family member being born.

 [Publisher] Fukuinkan Shoten